Amsterdam Dance Event is an official partner of this event

 The available resources for building hacks

 The dance and festival scene has numerous challenges and opportunities and we ask you to use data and new technology to innovate.
-AR, VR, IoT, RFID...whatever you want.
-We will focus on three topics, but any application that is relavant can compete with a wild card.
-Below our focus teams with some ideas to get the creativity flowing...
+AR, VR, IoT, RFID...whatever technology or data you want use, go for it!
+We will focus on three topics.

 DGTL Festival is one of the leading dance festivals in Amsterdam.
-Every year we open the festival season during Easter, we host 3 nights at NDSM during the Amsterdam Dance Event and have grown internationally to Sao Paulo, Tel Aviv and Barcelona.
+Every year we open the festival season during Easter, we host 3 nights at NDSM during the Amsterdam Dance Event and have grown internationally to Sao Paulo, Tel Aviv, Santiago de Chile and Barcelona.

 DGTL wants to interact more consciously on scarce resources and besides that would like to reduce its footprint.
 We are aiming to produce a festival as sustainable as possible but we also keep in mind that the way we work towards this goal needs to fit into the DNA of DGTL.
 Innovation and use of technology is an important factor to the festival.
 We want to surprise visitors with our progressive projects and create awareness with them but of course in a cool and appealing way.